udecode/plate/CONTRIBUTING.md

 The current manual release sequence is as follows:

 - Generate a changelog and verify the release by hand
-- Push the changelog to master or the release branch
+- Update and commit the new version in the docs
-- Clean, build and publish the release
+- Lint, test, build and publish the release
-- Cut and paste the changelog to the github release page, and mark it as a (pre-) release
+- Copy and paste the changelog to the github release page, and mark it as a (pre-) release

 <!--**NOTE:** The very first time you publish a scoped package (`@storybook/x`) you need to make sure that it's package.json contains the following-->